 During the technical lineage process, relations of the type "Data Element targets / sources Data Element" are automatically created:

-- Between data objects in your data source and assets from registered data sources.
+- Between data objects in your data source and their corresponding assets in Data Catalog, including the asset that you create when preparing the Data Catalog physical data layer.

-- Between ingested assets from BI sources and Data Catalog assets from registered data sources.
+- If you are integrating a BI tool, between ingested assets from BI sources and Data Catalog assets from registered data sources.

 You can see two types of data objects in your technical lineage: